With the introduction of the new Angular-based portal, the user interface of One Identity Manager is undergoing a fundamental change.

 In many environments, existing customizations, self-service processes, and governance workflows are closely tied to the existing portal structure.
 As a result, several common challenges often arise during migration.

-- Self-Service and Service Catalogs
+• Self-Service and Service Catalogs

 Service catalogs, approvals, and certifications are often closely tied to the structure of the existing web portal.
 When migrating to the Angular Portal, these processes must therefore be carefully reviewed.

-In particular, organizations with extensive self-service offerings must verify whether existing configurations will continue to function or need to be redesigned. - Custom Portal Customizations
+In particular, organizations with extensive self-service offerings must verify whether existing configurations will continue to function or need to be redesigned.

 Many organizations have expanded their web portals over the years, for example by adding UI components, custom forms, or tailored workflows.

-Since the Angular Portal is based on a new architecture, such extensions often cannot be ported over without modifications and may need to be reimplemented in part. - User Experience for Business Units
+Since the Angular Portal is based on a new architecture, such extensions often cannot be ported over without modifications and may need to be reimplemented in part.

-For business users, the portal is often the central entry point to identity and access management processes.
-Changes to navigation, structure, or forms can therefore have a direct impact on usage and acceptance.
+users, the portal is often the central entry point to identity and access management processes.
+Changes to navigation, structure, or forms have a direct impact on usage and acceptance.
+A successful portal migration therefore takes into account not only technical aspects but also the user experience for business units.

 Technical Implications of the Angular Portal Migration